ml-jku/cloome/README.md

 Paper is available [here](https://openreview.net/pdf?id=OdXKRtg1OG).

 This repository will contain the necessary code for reproducing the results shown in the paper.
-It consists in an application of [CLOOB](https://arxiv.org/pdf/2110.11316.pdf) and [CLIP](https://arxiv.org/pdf/2103.00020.pdf) for drug discovery, using fluorescence microscopy images and molecular structures.
+It is an application of [CLOOB](https://arxiv.org/pdf/2110.11316.pdf) and [CLIP](https://arxiv.org/pdf/2103.00020.pdf) for drug discovery, using fluorescence microscopy images and molecular structures.
 It is based on the implementation of [CLOOB](https://github.com/ml-jku/cloob).